adriagalin/tools/README.md

 ##### Tutorials and workshops

 -	[Go web workshop](https://github.com/campoy/go-web-workshop) - Build Web Applications with Go on App Engine
+-	[Go tooling workshop](https://github.com/campoy/go-tooling-workshop) - A workshop covering all the tools gophers use in their day to day life
 -	[Golang groups](https://github.com/campoy/golang-groups) - List of Go user groups, meetups, and similar.
 -	[Go with Peter Bourgon](https://howistart.org/posts/go/1)